2020 Retailer of the Year Award and 2020 Community Service Award

 Nominations are submitted by the public, including customers, vendors, business colleagues and civic organizations.

 Nominations may be submitted online, mailed, emailed or faxed to SDRA by November 4, 2019.
 Nomination forms and guidelines will be available soon.

 A hard copy of the nomination form may be obtained by calling SDRA at 800.658.5545 or by emailing firstname.lastname@example.org.

 How the Retailer of the Year is Selected

-In December, a committee of retailers from throughout the state selects the Retailer of the Year from nominations submitted.
+In November, a committee of retailers from throughout the state selects the Retailer of the Year from nominations submitted.